shopsys/shopsys/docs/project/start-building-your-application.md

 A domain can be understood as one instance of the shop.
 For example, just furniture can be bough on the domain shopsys-furniture.com while only electronics can be found on the domain shopsys-electro.com.

-_Note: Learn more about domain concept fully in [Domain, Multidomain, Multilanguage](./domain-multidomain-multilanguage.md#domain) article._
+_Note: Learn more about domain concept fully in [Domain, Multidomain, Multilanguage](../basic-concepts/domain-multidomain-multilanguage.md#domain) article._

-When you install new project, domains are set like this
+When you install a new project, domains are set like this

 -   `shopsys` on the URL `http://127.0.0.1:8000`
 -   `2.shopsys` on the URL `http://127.0.0.2:8000`

-Read [settings and working with domain](./how-to-set-up-domains-and-locales.md#settings-and-working-with-domains) to learn how to set your domains correctly.
-If you have project with only one domain, read [how to create a single domain application](./how-to-set-up-domains-and-locales.md#1-how-to-create-a-single-domain-application).
-If you have project with more than two domains, read [how to add a new domain](./how-to-set-up-domains-and-locales.md#2-how-to-add-a-new-domain).
+Read [settings and working with domain](../configuration/how-to-set-up-domains-and-locales.md#settings-and-working-with-domains) to learn how to set your domains correctly.

+-   If you have a project with only one domain, read [how to create a single domain application](../configuration/how-to-set-up-domains-and-locales.md#1-how-to-create-a-single-domain-application).
+-   If you have a project with more than two domains, read [how to add a new domain](../configuration/how-to-set-up-domains-and-locales.md#2-how-to-add-a-new-domain).

-We highly recommend to set up domains in the beginning of your project correctly.
+We highly recommend setting up domains at the beginning of your project correctly.
 It will save you a lot of time.

 !!! note

     If you add a domain, please create and upload an icon for the new domain (Administration > Settings >  E-shop identification).
     You'll make shop administrators happy.

 ## Set up locales